Plans

 Delivery metrics dashboards like Plandek enable you to analyse delivery, engineering and DevOps metrics in a number of different ways.

-For example, you can analyse the frequency of deployments by branch, portfolio, programme, repository or team.
-As such, targets can be set and practical actions taken to increase deployment frequency.
+For example, you can analyse the frequency of deployments by branch, portfolio, program, repository or team.
+As such, targets can be set, and practical actions are taken to increase deployment frequency.

 Deployment Frequency Drill-down | Plandek Dashboard